STAT545-UBC/STAT545-UBC-original-website/peer-review02_peer-evaluation-guidelines.md

 ## How to do peer review well:

   * Give thoughtful, constructive and considerate comments.
   * Be specific and concise.
-* Use the rubric to for ideas about criteria to evaluate and comment on  (see [XX](https://github.com/STAT545-UBC/XX-rubric-lives-here))
+  * Use [the rubric](peer-review01_marking-rubric.html) to for ideas about criteria to evaluate and comment on
   * Try to learn something new and, if you succeed, point that out.
   * If you can't find anything to praise or that you found helpful, then at least offer some suggestions in a kind way.

 ## How you will be marked:

   * It's binary.
 Each peer review will be deemed "lame" or "good".

   * Hallmarks of "lame" feedback:

     - Your review is so generic that it's hard to determine which assignment you're reviewing.
     - Your review is mean.
     - You can't find anything to praise/learn and yet you don't offer any suggestions either.

   * Each review you do will get you 1 point if "good" and 0 points if "lame".
-Those will totalled over all assignments for your "peer review" mark.
+Those will be totalled over all assignments to form your peer review mark.

 ## Additional resources: